 Each police department possesses its own policies.
 Therefore, their exceptions are different.
 For instance, some police departments believe that if a juvenile person shoplifted or if a person has not smoked marijuana in the last three years, they can ignore these points.

-In conclusion, using the above information as a guide can help you to look for a position in in law enforcement or criminal justice.
-Moreover, you are aware of activities you must avoid in order to increase your chance of accepting a job position.
+In conclusion, using the above information as a guide can help you to look for a position in law enforcement or criminal justice.
+Moreover, you are aware of the activities you must avoid in order to increase your chance of accepting a job position.

 The most important tips during the pre-employment polygraph test and decreasing the risk of failing